Identifying our NZ species and understanding their habitats is critical to conserve our butterflies.

 You can help us to continue our important work to identify them and understand their habitats so that we can save our butterflies from extinction through better conservation.
 The more we know about these butterflies through scientific research, the easier it will be to protect them.
+Every contribution makes a difference.
+Here’s how you can help:

-Taxonomy is a very important and critical science: discovering, classifying and naming organisms so that we can better understand them and restore their habitats.
-Sir David Attenborough knows it, and as Ruud Kleinpaste says, “if we can’t identify them, how can we save them from extinction?”
+Taxonomy- the science of discovering, classifying and naming organisms - is critical for understanding and protecting our natural world.
+As Sir David Attenborough knows, and Ruud Kleinpaste echoes, “if we can’t identify them, how can we save them from extinction?”

 More information: